The random variable x is normally distributed with the given para... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean (μ) and standard deviation (σ).
-It is symmetric around the mean, meaning that approximately 68% of the data falls within one standard deviation from the mean, and about 95% falls within two standard deviations.
+It is symmetric around the mean, meaning that approximately 68% of the data falls within one standard deviation from the mean.
 This distribution is fundamental in statistics as many real-world phenomena tend to follow this pattern.

 Recommended video: